What is Green Deal?

 It’s always the electricity bill payer who is responsible for paying off the Green Deal.

 This means that if you move, the new owner and occupier would take on the repayments.
 This is because the new occupants will be benefitting from the improvements.

 In a rented property the tenant will be responsible for repaying the Green Deal, providing they are responsible for paying for their electricity directly.
 The landlord is responsible for the Green Deal when the property is vacant.

 Other government grants and schemes to help with your bills

-If you’re on a low income, The Warm Home Discount is a government scheme that offers financial assistance to people most in need of help paying their energy bills.
+If you’re on a low income, the Warm Home Discount scheme is a government scheme that offers financial assistance to people most in need of help paying their energy bills.